- Last updated:

 Application of Design Temporal Patterns

-This document considers the new ARR ensemble patterns.
+The Application of Design Temporal Patterns considers the new ARR ensemble patterns.
 It gives a pragmatic interpretation of how you may use these, particularly with hydraulic models.

 It has been the subject of an independent peer review.
 The spreadsheet tool will assist with the creation of MIDIS temporal patterns from Bureau Design Rainfall information and ensemble temporal patterns.